Health Information and Tools > Patient Care Handouts > Iron Deficiency Anemia in Children: Care Instructions

 • Your child is dizzy or light-headed, or feels about to faint.

-• Your child has new or worse bleeding.
+• Your child has new or worse nausea and vomiting.

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if: